kunalgithub/cfgHackathon/Guide-Restheart.md

 1. Copy the \restheart\restheart.jar into Desirbale Folder For Example, D:\Hackathon\restheart\target\
-2. Copy the \restheart\etc into the same location as in 1  For Example, D:\Hackathon\restheart\target\
+2. Copy the folder \restheart\etc into the same location as in 1  For Example, D:\Hackathon\restheart\target\
 3. Modify the restheart\restheart.bat with the folder location

 java -Dfile.encoding=UTF-8 -server -jar <<YOUR FOLDER>>\restheart.jar  <<YOUR FOLDER>>\etc\restheart.yml